A genealogy of command

 Giorgio Agamben is a household name in management theory (Ek et al., 2007; Banerjee, 2008; Cunha et al., 2010; O’Doherty et al., 2013; Beltramini, 2020).
 Agamben’s (2011) recent book, The kingdom and the glory (henceforth The kingdom), has received praise and criticism from management theorists, yet its impact cannot be underestimated.
 Agamben's theoretical work has broad historical philosophical ambitions, is unapologetically controversial, and attempts to diagnose and show the origins of the malaise that is affecting liberal democracies today.
 As far as management scholarship is concerned, The kingdom is effective in bringing theory back into the midst of discussions concerning organization and government.
 Alongside the classical paradigms of authoritarian political theories, Agamben also senses an ‘economic’ paradigm in which the governmental work of the sovereign (the authority, the king) is carried out by an almost autonomous and self-legitimizing bureaucracy.

 The book under review, Creation and anarchy: The work of art and the religion of capitalism (henceforth, Creation and anarchy), although published later than The kingdom, is in terms of content a prologue to The kingdom.
 In the latter, Agamben works in the dominion of theology to offer, as the title of his book claims, a theological genealogy of economy and government.
 The key passage is the semantic shift of the term ‘economy’ from the being of God to His activity.
-In Christianity, three divine persons –Father, Son, and Holy Spirit –constitute a single and unique God.
+In Christianity, three divine persons – Father, Son, and Holy Spirit – constitute a single and unique God.
 This is, of course, the doctrine of the Trinity.
 The ‘economy’ is initially the intrapersonal activity within the triune God.
 Then ‘economy’ is a term used to mean the divine action, that is, the way in which a metaphysical being could causally influence the unfolding of history.
 Divine action, divine government, divine economy, salvation history, history of salvation, providence – all are synonyms for the notion that God is constantly at work governing the world; if He stops for a single instance, the world (His creation) would collapse.
 Once secularized, the notion of divine action, or providence, is reframed in terms of the ‘invisible hand’ of the market.

 On the problem of reading Agamben

 Agamben may be a household name in management theory, yet readers of management scholarship often show symptoms of exasperation, or at least frustration, when dealing with his texts.
 The same reaction occurs with the texts of his commentators and interpreters, in the sense that they both attempt to provide readers possessing little or no familiarity with Agamben's writings some point of entry for exploring them, or in that they offer a critical analysis of his works for those already well acquainted with Agamben's thought.
 What troubles some of management readership about Agamben is his apparent propensity to indulge in long linguistic analyses, provide innovative meaning to words that seems to have one already, and coin new terms that might be too complex for some readers (i.e., ‘potential-of-not’—see below).
 The final result is a dense, undeniably erudite style that requires a decent knowledge of Greek and Latin, substantial philological skills, and familiarity with philosophical complexities.
 Not your regular cup of tea, for sure.
 Despite the appearances, however, the difficulty of Agamben has little to do with the complexity of his language.
 He is a precise and gifted author in Italian, something that translation often fails to deliver.
 He is a poet turned philosopher and has maintained a poet’s love and respect for language.
-As a philosopher, he shares with another philosopher, Ludwig Wittgenstein, the idea that the scope of philosophical work is to frame problems about the meaning of words in terms of questions.
+As a philosopher, he shares with another philosopher, Ludwig Wittgenstein, the idea that the scope of philosophical work is to frame problems related to the meaning of words in terms of questions.
 Thus, his linguistic analyses of the terms are not, as someone may think, digressions into detail; his inclination for coining new terms is not an unnecessary mastery; both reveal a degree of granularity in Agamben’s thought that perfectly matches his method of analysis.

 His method of analysis is that of genealogies, that is, history of concepts.
 His work consists in a series of genealogical essays in which a key concept is investigated historically.
 In the book under review, the concept in consideration is ‘command’ seen through the lens of the relationship between potential and action in the domain of power.
 The book deals with the relationship of power and powerlessness (with is not absence of power but rather inoperative power).
 According to Agamben, a hidden but fundamental relationship exists between operative power and inoperative power.
 It is a void—a blank—and this empty space is constitutive of power.
 I will return to this later.
 Back to Agamben’s method: for Agamben, a genealogy is not simply the carrying over of, for example, a political concept (i.e., command) within the realm of politics.
 Oh, no. He loves to include in his analysis fields of studies that are usually neglected and to move into different, distant, apparently unrelated areas of interest: from classical philology to modern jurisprudence, from ancient Greek to modern German, from theology to art history to poetics and ontology.
 This massive, and honestly intimidating, display of erudition is functional to his project.
 Agamben’s project is a subversive one: to change political theory (or at least some elements of the liberal political theory), not from within, i.e., changing the theory, but through a return to the philosophical and theological sources of that political theory, and start over.
 Agamben aims to change political theory by returning to its (philosophical and theological) fundamentals and, via a critical analysis of these fundamentals, develop another theory that better matches today’s challenges.
 He thinks that political thought and political theory are derivates of much greater conversations.
 That is why in his books he engages only with the founders of the philosophical discourse itself, the Scripture, and the giants of Christian theology.
 In sum, Agamben’s project is, simply and plainly, to rebuild politics upon a new foundation.
 In a 2004 interview conducted by Ulrich Raulff in Rome, Agamben explained that he works with paradigms.
-And he added: “this kind of analysis should not be confused with a sociological investigation” (Raulff 2004).
+And he added: ‘this kind of analysis should not be confused with a sociological investigation’ (Raulff, 2004).
 With ‘paradigms,’ therefore, the reader should not think of the sociological paradigms of Burrell and Morgan (1979), in which management scholars trained in social science studied the implicit assumptions of sociologists’ organization theories.
 In Agamben, the topics under investigation are the implicit assumptions of the political sphere of Western civilization.
 The magnitude of Agamben’s vision is so different that, I believe, Burrell and Morgan’s sociological paradigms for him would be considered nothing more than variants of the same paradigm.
 Agamben’s strategy may explain the sense of estrangement experienced by certain readers of management scholarship in addressing his works.
 Trained in social sciences, management scholars are used to deal with other disciplines in terms of assimilation; they are skilled professionals in the realm of sociological investigations and like to integrate insights from other disciplines into their own.
 Contrary to this, Agamben is disinterested in expanding his discipline; he does not engage in a work of edification of theories.
-He studies the foundations of the edifices (i.e., the roots of a paradigm).
+He studies the foundations of the edifices (i.e., the roots of paradigms).

 So, what to do with Agamben in management?
 It depends on how readers answer this question: do they believe in the notion that ontological assumptions are intimately related to economic ones?
 To put it differently, can they see a fil rouge, an intrinsic logic, between management, a modern phenomenon, and its ancient philosophical and theological roots?
 If one answers ‘yes’ to this question, then the study of management becomes the analysis of the concept of management in world philosophical and theological history.
 In this context, reading Agamben can be highly beneficial.
 In sum, Agamben is a helpful read for those who feel exhorted to rethink their notion of what management is for the reason that their current notion is not working.
 Agamben is helpful also for those who are not urged by a compelling impetus to come up with an immediate remedy or replacement, but prefer to build from scratch.
 In fact, Agamben is a natural companion to those who believe that the edifice of management needs not just to change but to fall.
 Then one can start over and build a new edifice.
 That said, I now move to the review of Creation and anarchy.